-The problem is that truck drivers and pilots (and others in jobs where staying alert is critical) fear losing that job should they consult a doctor about their sleepiness.
+The problem is that those in vigilance critical roles, fear losing their job should they consult a doctor about their drowsiness/sleepiness.
 GPs are now compelled to disclose confidential information to the authorities about a patient’s suspected drowsiness if they intend to continue working.

-Which simply means the drowsy truck driver or pilot won’t talk to their GP and confirms the industry-wide belief that sleep apnoea kills your career.
-Plainly an insane situation for everyone as it doesn’t bear thinking about them crashing should they nod off for even a moment, driving a 40-tonne petrol lorry or flying a 747 with 400 passengers on board…
+Plainly an insane situation for everyone, as it doesn’t bear thinking about them crashing should they nod off for even a moment, driving a 40-tonne petrol lorry or flying a 747 with 400 passengers on board…

 In response to this, I came up with the idea of anonymous sleep apnoea testing as ‘confidential’ had clearly lost its meaning and something had to change.
 I found myself looking in truck cabs as I drove past them on the M40!